MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 Use Private links to secure this connectivity.
 More information: [Power BI Private Links documentation](/power-bi/admin/service-security-private-links)

+### Where is my VNet data gateway?

+The VNet data gateway is physically in the same region as your Azure VNet.
+However, the metadata (name, details, data sources, encrypted credentials, and so on) for all your VNet data gateways are stored in your tenant’s default region.
+You can manage all VNet data gateways when you select your tenant’s home region in [Power platform admin center](manage-data-gateways.md).

 ### What data sources are supported on the VNet data gateway?

 Complete list of supported data services is available here: [Supported Azure data services](use-data-gateways-sources-power-bi.md#supported-azure-data-services)